justinchuah2001/testing_strategies/A2 Test Strategy.md

 This test suite is to test the function that checks the address to make sure that it is in the correct format.
 **Provided Input with Expected and Actual Output.**
 ***Test Frame 1***
-Test Case 1:
+Test Case 1: \n
-Input: 'Mrs Smith, 546 Fake St., Clayton VIC 3400, AUSTRALIA' Expected Output: True
+Input: 'Mrs Smith, 546 Fake St., Clayton VIC 3400, AUSTRALIA' \n Expected Output: True \n
 Actual Output: True

 Test Case 2: